Healthy You - Every Day

 • Nosebleeds that last longer than 10 minutes

-Bleeding disorders are often genetically inherited.
+Bleeding disorders are often inherited.
 Depending on severity, symptoms are identified at birth or later in life (after injury or surgery).

-Does your child have a bleeding disorder?
+If your child has a bleeding disorder

 • Easy bruising of the skin